Article One of the United States Constitution: Clause 3: Commerce Clause

 In 1937, the Supreme Court began moving away from its laissez-faire attitude concerning Congressional legislation and the Commerce Clause, when it ruled in National Labor Relations Board v.
 Jones & Laughlin Steel Company, that the National Labor Relations Act of 1935 (commonly known as the Wagner Act) was constitutional.
 The legislation under scrutiny prevented employers from engaging in "unfair labor practices" such as firing workers for joining unions.
 In sustaining this act, the Court signaled its return to the philosophy espoused by John Marshall, that Congress could pass laws regulating actions that even indirectly influenced interstate commerce.

 This new attitude became firmly set into place in 1942.
 In Wickard v.
 Filburn, the Court ruled that production quotas under the Agricultural Adjustment Act of 1938 were constitutionally applied to agricultural production (in this instance, home-grown wheat for private consumption) that was consumed purely intrastate, because its effect upon interstate commerce placed it within the power of Congress to regulate under the Commerce Clause.
-This decision marked the beginning of the Court's total deference to Congress' claims of Commerce Clause powers, which lasted into the 1990s.
+This decision marked the beginning of the Court's total deference to Congress's claims of Commerce Clause powers, which lasted into the 1990s.

 United States v.
-Lopez (1995) was the first decision in six decades to invalidate a federal statute on the grounds that it exceeded the power of the Congress under the Commerce Clause.
+Lopez (1995) was the first decision in six decades to invalidate a federal statute on the grounds that it exceeded the power of Congress under the Commerce Clause.
 The Court held that while Congress had broad lawmaking authority under the Commerce Clause, the power was limited, and did not extend so far from "commerce" as to authorize the regulation of the carrying of handguns, especially when there was no evidence that carrying them affected the economy on a massive scale.
 In a later case, United States v.
 Morrison (2000), the justices ruled that Congress could not make such laws even when there was evidence of aggregate effect.

 In contrast to these rulings, the Supreme Court also continues to follow the precedent set by Wickard v.
 Filburn.
 In Gonzales v.
 Raich it ruled that the Commerce Clause granted Congress the authority to criminalize the production and use of home-grown cannabis even where states approve its use for medicinal purposes.
 The court held that, as with the agricultural production in the earlier case, home-grown cannabis is a legitimate subject of federal regulation because it competes with marijuana that moves in interstate commerce.